e-tregubov/receipt/README.md

 Additionally:

-- test files generation of product lists and discount cards
+- test files generation + saving of product lists and discount cards
 - check for the existence of arguments files specified
 - checking product's and discount card existence
 - full check of arguments for correctness and repetitions
+- main methods and calculation's test coverage

 -------------------------------------------------------------------------------------------------------------------